Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Proposed Method

 \section{Proposed Method}

 The proposed RABIT consists of an alignment network and a generation network that are inter-connected as shown in Fig. \ref{im_stru}.
 The alignment network learns the correspondence between a conditional input and an exemplar for warping the exemplar to be aligned with the conditional input.
 The generation network produces the final generation under the guidance of the warped exemplar and the conditional input.
 RABIT is typically applicable in the task of conditional image translation with extra exemplar as style guidance.
 It is also applicable to the task of image manipulation by treating the exemplars as the original images for editing and the conditional inputs as the edited semantic.
+The detailed loss functions can be found in the supplementary materials.